vishnu350/xbooxp/README.md

 Thanks to:
 - Jacques Pelletier, for updating this program to make it work in Linux.
 - Alexander aka arundel, for all his help and support.
 His gbacopy.asm was of GREAT help, but took a while to understand.
-His beta testing was also a great help.
+He also helped with beta testing.
 Check out his gbacopy for Linux.
 - Matt, for his C code for CRC routines.
 - Martin Korth's extremely informative GBAtek document.
 - Fred's io.dll from geekhideout.com.